knative/docs/docs/eventing/README.md

 part of the `sources` category, so you can list all existing Sources with `kubectl get sources`.
 The currently-implemented Sources are described below.

-In addition to the core sources, there are [other sources](./sources/README.md) that you can install.
+In addition to the core sources (explained below), there are [other sources](./sources/README.md) that you can install.

+If you need a Source not covered by the available Source implementations, there is a [tutorial on writing your own Source](./samples/writing-a-source/README.md).

+If your code needs to send events as part of its business logic and doesn't fit the model of a Source, consider [feeding events directly to a Broker](https://knative.dev/docs/eventing/broker-trigger/#manual).

 ### KubernetesEventSource